All fields are required

 The CDC recommends that at-risk people get the hepatitis A vaccine.

 The vaccination process is somewhat involved, requiring 2 shots given 6 months apart, and both shots are necessary if you want long term protection.
 There is a dual A&B vaccine which is 3 shots given over 6 months.
 The vaccine has shown as highly effective in preventing hepatitis A virus infection.
 A short term protection option is something called immune globulin (IG) which is an injection of human blood plasma that contains antibodies which can protect against the infection.
 Sometimes IG is used before traveling to a country where hepatitis A is common, or after exposure to the virus to prevent infection.
 It must be given within 2 weeks of exposure to be effective.
+If you or a loved one contracted hepatitis A due to contaminated food, a hepatitis A lawyer can help.
+Contact us today to learn about your legal options.

 By: Abigail Cossette Ryan, Contributing Writer (Non-Lawyer)